pinnackl/paper-paypal-components/README.md

 First you need to create a simple http server using nodejs and a node module called __*Express*__

+    Note: You could use a HTTP server without Express but it make it easier to create route in your application

 ## a) Install module using npm

 To install a node modules nodejs use npm a javascript dependency manager that list every modules available and their dependencies